-As soon as I grabbed my cart, I headed past the cheese and olives (two favorites) in favor of fresh produce, feverishly trying to remember what in the world I had intended to buy in the first place.
+As soon as I grabbed my cart, I headed past the cheese and olives (two favorites) in favor of fresh produce, feverishly trying to remember what I had intended to buy in the first place.
 I filled the "baby basket" part with lettuce, mushrooms, and gluten free bread.

-I hate to admit it, but I was actually heading to the chip aisle when I noticed a little boy examining the gluten-free food section.
+I was en route to the chip aisle when I noticed a little boy in the gluten-free food section.
 "That's odd," I thought, and headed over to take a closer look.

 I didn't need anything.
-I was just being nosy.
+I was just nosy.

-Just about that time, his mom appeared.
-It didn't take her but a quick glance to assess my basket.
-I had wisely, and carefully, stacked my produce atop the two sticks of peppered salami, just in case of basket inspectors, and it was a good thing I had.
+About that time, his mom appeared.
+She assessed my basket with a quick glance.
+The produce sat atop the two sticks of peppered salami, just in case of basket inspectors, and it was a good thing it did.

 She assumed from what she could see that I was a healthy eater (and I am) and gluten-free (and I am).
 Based on her assumptions, she struck up a conversation about how the food you eat affects you, how bad she felt, and what food choices I thought she could make that would help her feel better and improve her health.